 Yellowtail flounder can be incidentally caught in fisheries for other species, such as sea scallops.
 To reduce impacts of bycatch on rebuilding yellowtail stocks, managers have placed a limit on the amount of yellowtail that can be incidentally caught in the scallop fishery.
-If this limit is exceeded, managers will close certain areas where yellowtail are known to live for a portion of the next fishing season (the length of the closure depends on the degree of overharvest).
+If this limit is exceeded, managers will close certain areas where yellowtail are known to live for a portion of the next fishing season.
+The length of the closure depends on the degree of overharvest.
 Scallopers are required to report how much yellowtail they catch every day so managers can monitor bycatch.
+The scallop fishery also uses a voluntary bycatch avoidance program to prevent overages of their catch limit.

 - Ocean perch